openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/interfaces/OpenmrsDatePickerProps.md

 Defined in: [packages/framework/esm-styleguide/src/datepicker/types.ts:31](https://github.com/openmrs/openmrs-esm-core/blob/main/packages/framework/esm-styleguide/src/datepicker/types.ts#L31)

-The earliest date it is possible to select
+The earliest date it is possible to select.
+Defaults to January 1, 1793 when omitted.

 #### Inherited from